DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 1. We set the `ACTIONS_RUNNER_CONTAINER_HOOKS` in the Runner container environment.
-This will point to a wrapper script that the Runner will use to run our workflow actions and script steps rather than running then directly itself.
+This will point to a wrapper script that the Runner will use to run our workflow actions and script steps rather than running them directly itself.
 We'll use the hook package included in the default Runner image:
    [`/home/runner/k8s/index.js`](https://github.com/actions/runner-container-hooks/blob/main/packages/k8s/README.md)
 1. `ACTIONS_RUNNER_CONTAINER_HOOK_TEMPLATE` points the `k8s/index.js`